pmusolino/PMSuperButton/README.md

 - [x] Image View content mode and alpha
 - [x] Touch up inside closure 🤠
 - [x] Loader 🤜🤛
-- [x] **and many more**
+- [x] **and much more**

 ## How it works
-The library allow you to use all the features of standard UIButton with a lot of new cool features, customizable from Storyboard or from code.
+The library allows you to use all the features of standard UIButton with a lot of new cool features, customizable from Storyboard or from code.

 <p align="center">